Written by on . Last updated April 21st, 2026.

 Minimal impact predicted

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
-They expect an 68% likelyhood of between 0 and 1 million US Dollars in economic damage and impact, and a 98% chance that the economic impact of this earthquake falls no higher than 10 million USD.
+They expect an 94% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

 Roughly 0.8 million people exposed to shaking

-Strong shaking and probably light damage may have been experienced by an estimated 610 people.
-At VI, it is the highest MMI level this earthquake has caused.
-Intensity level IV was experienced by the majority of people (around 660 thousand).
+The highest earthquake impact level for this earthquake is VI, which corresponds with strong shaking and probably light damage.
+Roughly 870 people are expected to be exposed to this level.
+Intensity level IV was experienced by the majority of people (around 680 thousand).
 In their region, light shaking and likely no damage can be expected.

 People in 2 countries have been exposed to shaking.
 In Chile , around 0.8 million people, with impact levels up to VI (strong shaking, probably light damage).
-Shaking was experienced by inhabitants of Argentina too.
+In Argentina, shaking was experienced too.

 People MMI Level Shaking Damage